draktuls/draktuls.github.io/content/blog/HTB-UNI-CTF-24/Dead or Alive/index.md

 Then the other must be bigger.

 The reason for this is that chunks of smaller sizes are sorted into `tcache` bins.
 They are essentially single linked lists of several chunks which can be quickly replaced by another of that size.

-These are served in LIFO order.
+These are also served in LIFO order.

 Therefore let's imagine we delete first bounty..

-The tache bins will look like:
+The tcache bins will look like:
 ```
 Tcache 0x30: Bounty 0 description <- Bounty 0
 ```